tijmenb/yard-markdown-docs-collected/outputs/lsegal---yard.md

 ## `class YARD::Tags::AttributeDirective`

+Defines an attribute with a given name, using indented block data as the attribute's docstring.
+If the type specifier is supplied with "r", "w", or "rw", the attribute is made readonly, writeonly or readwrite respectively.
+A readwrite attribute is the default, if no type is specified.
+The comment containing this directive does not need to be attached to any source, but if it is, that source code will be used as the method's source.

+To define an regular method, see {tag:!method}

 **For backwards compatibility support, you do not need to indent the attribute's docstring text.
 If an +@!attribute+ directive is seen with no indented block, the entire docstring is used as the new attribute's